Carpe Diem (“Seize the day!”)

 “One of the illusions of life is that the present hour is not the critical, decisive hour.
 Write it on your heart that every day is the best day of the year.
 He only is rich who owns the day, and no one owns the day who allows it to be invaded with worry, fret, and anxiety.
 Finish every day and be done with it.
 You have done what you could.
 Some blunders and absurdities no doubt have crept in; forget them as soon as you can.
 Tomorrow is a new day; begin it well and serenely and with too high a spirit to be cumbered with your old nonsense.
 This day is all that is good and fair.
 It is too dear, with its hopes and invitations, to waste a moment on yesterdays.”

 So, what about my time TODAY?”
 What should I be doing “TODAY?”
 Frankly, in my retirement, this is a question I often ponder.
 What I do is up to me!
 “Will I make good choices?”
 I’ve noticed that much of what I do each day is out of my control: sleeping, working, cleaning, laundry, taking the trash out, shopping, shoveling the snow, etc. But I also have adequate “discretionary time” …free time or available time.
 So, how should I use my discretionary time?
 I don’t want to waste it.
 I’ve also noticed, “it’s difficult to fully plan discretionary time.”
 I don’t always know what opportunities will come my way.
 But I do know they will come.
 That said, I need to be ready, willing, and looking for opportunities that come my way.
-I am confident that if I’m “ready, willing and diligently looking for opportunities, relying on the influence of the Holy Spirit, all will be well “TODAY,” …and I will not miss the opportunities coming to me.
+I am confident that if I’m “ready, willing and diligently looking for opportunities, relying on the influence of the Holy Spirit, all will be well “TODAY,” …and I will more likely NOT miss the opportunities coming to me.
 In addition, I will more likely recognize them and will know “what more I can do” and “what I should be doing.”
-It’s just up to me to do it.
+It’s just up to me to be alert to opportunities, and just do it.
 “Just Do It!”
 Furthermore, as I do it, I will be better prepared for yet another “TODAY” full of opportunities.

 Footnote: President Spencer W. Kimball famously had a sign on his desk that read simply: “Just Do It!”
 I like that sign!
 And, I have had one in my office for many years!
 In fact, I still have the sign prominently displayed on my bookshelf.
 “Thank you, President Kimball!”

-Click HERE to return to my Index of Blogs page.
+Click HERE to return to my Home Page.